Vegetable Beef Soup Low fat E is such a comfort on a cold winter’s day.

 - 2 (16 oz) can chopped tomatoes

-- 4-6 cups water I start with 4 and usually add 2 more
+- 4-6 cups broth I start with 4 but sometimes add 2 more when using the stovetop*

-- 1 tablespoons dried parsley or 3 tablespoons fresh parsley - optional, I usually forget it
+- 1 tablespoon dried parsley or 3 tablespoons fresh parsley - optional, I usually forget it

 - 1 teaspoon salt